CLINICAL SUPERVISION · TEXAS LPC ASSOCIATE

 Preparing for Private Practice

-I offer guidance and consultation on preparing for private practice.
-From idea to action with compliance, marketing, and providing culturally responsive counseling.
+I offer guidance and consultation on preparing for private practice, from idea to action, with compliance, marketing, and culturally responsive counseling.

 Ethics Training

-Ethics are no laughing matter they can help you be an effective therapist and a lack of ethical awareness is a recipe for a board complaint filed.
-I help you avoid that from happening.
+Ethics is no laughing matter; ethical awareness helps you be an effective therapist, and a lack of it is a recipe for a board complaint.
+I help you avoid that.

 Multicultural and Advocacy in Counseling

 Part of our ethical duty as professional counselors is to be culturally responsive and to advocate for our field and our clients.
-Supervision with me we explore multicultural issues we face in practice.
-We also learn to get involved with advocacy efforts.
+In supervision with me, we explore the multicultural issues we face in practice.
+We also learn to engage in advocacy efforts.

 A Supervision Framework Based on the Bernard Discrimination Model

-I use the Bernard Discrimination Model, which means supervision shifts intentionally between teacher, counselor, and consultant roles depending on what the case and supervisee need, while focusing on intervention, case conceptualization, and the supervisee’s use of self.
+I use the Bernard Discrimination Model, which means supervision intentionally shifts among teacher, counselor, and consultant roles depending on what the case and supervisee need, while focusing on intervention, case conceptualization, and the supervisee’s use of self.

 Teacher